Which Of The Following Is True Of The

 Q: Can the scientific method be used to study historical events?

 A: While the scientific method is primarily associated with studying the natural world, aspects of it can be applied to historical research.
-Historians use evidence (documents, artifacts, etc.) to construct narratives, test hypotheses about past events, and revise their understanding as new evidence emerges.
-This approach mirrors the iterative nature of the scientific method.
+Worth adding: historians use evidence (documents, artifacts, etc. ) to construct narratives, test hypotheses about past events, and revise their understanding as new evidence emerges.
+This approach mirrors the iterative nature of the scientific method And that's really what it comes down to..

 Q: Is it possible for a scientific theory to be proven wrong?